 Blended and online education

-Micro-credentials for continuous education and MOOCs
+Micro-credentials for continuous education (Short Learning Programmes and MOOCs)

 Young adult learners are looking for small units of study that meet their goals and develop higher education-level skills.
 They want to be awarded with qualifications recognising the depth and level of learning based on a trusted assessment.